-The Instructional Support Lab offers free, one-on-one, small group and computer-assisted tutoring in biology, chemistry, physics and mathematics.
-Tutorial services are on a first-come, first-served basis.
+The Instructional Support Lab offers free, one-on-one, small group and computer-assisted tutoring in biology, chemistry, physics, statistics, anatomy, organic chemistry and mathematics.
+Services are on a first-come, first-served basis.
 No appointments are necessary.
-The ISL also proctors tests for math and science courses.
+The ISL also proctors tests for math and science courses as well as for some online courses.
 For further information, call 334-244-3265.

-■ Housing and Residence Life
+Housing and Residence Life

 Residence life at AUM gives students the full college experience.
 Residents are within easy walking distance of classes, the library, Taylor Center, extracurricular activities and friends.
-In order to meet residents' needs, on-campus housing includes: free basic and expanded cable, free local telephone service and high-speed Internet, free use of laundry machines and free parking in well-lighted parking lots.
+In order to meet residents' needs, on-campus housing includes: free basic and expanded cable, free local telephone service and high-speed

+Internet, free use of laundry machines and free parking in well-lighted parking lots.

-North Commons, AUM's eight-story apartment tower, features secure, suitestyle living with single rooms and fully furnished kitchen and living areas.
+The Commons, AUM's eight-story apartment tower, features secure, suite-style living with single rooms and fully furnished kitchen and living areas.
 West Courtyards offers semi-private two-bedroom or private one-bedroom apartments with fully furnished kitchens.
 Activities planned especially for residence students include cookouts, movies, speakers and socials.
-AUM housing is reserved for fulltime students.
-Applications for housing are available in the Housing Office.
+AUM housing is reserved for full-time students.
+Applications for housing are available in the Office of Housing and Residence Life in Taylor Center or online at my.aum.edu.